Midge Williams: Early life

-Adult career
+Professional career

 During performances of The Williams Four in 1933, Roger Segure saw the act and signed on to be the group's manager.
 Segure, a pianist and arranger with experience in Asia, booked the group for engagements in China and Japan.
 In August 1933, The Williams Four went to Shanghai to perform at the Canidrome.
-While they were in Shanghai, their mother passed away of cervical cancer.
+While they were in Shanghai, their mother died of cervical cancer.

 In 1934, in Japan, Williams made the first recordings of her career for Columbia records' Japanese division.
 She recorded 5 songs, including Dinah, Lazy Bones and St. Louis Blues singing in both English and Japanese.

-In April of 1934, The Williams Four returned to California, but shortly thereafter Midge's brother Charles died from an accidental gunshot wound in their San Francisco home.
+In April 1934, The Williams Four returned to California, but shortly thereafter Midge's brother Charles died from an accidental gunshot wound in their San Francisco home.
 Midge took up residence in Berkeley, and in the summer of 1935 became a regular performer on the radio program Blue Monday Jamboree.
 In early 1936 she met Al Jolson, and sang on his Shell Chateau radio program.
 By the summer of 1936, Williams moved to New York City, and performed several times on Rudy Vallée's radio show.
 Her singing voice won her a position doing a series of twice-weekly, 15 minute sustaining programs of songs for the NBC Blue Network.
 In early 1937, she did a weekly series of songs for the NBC Red Network.

 During her time in New York, Williams appeared on a number of other radio programs, including: the RCA Magic Key series, the Studebaker Champions Show, and Ben Bernie’s Show.
 In 1936 Williams began her American recording career on various record labels, and by 1937 she was recording songs with her band, Midge Williams and Her Jazz Jesters.
 Members of the Jazz Jesters included Raymond Scott, Frankie Newton, Buster Bailey, and Charlie Shavers.
 While living in New York, Williams performed at Harlem venues, including the Apollo Theater and the Savoy Ballroom.
 She also appeared with several other jazz musicians, including Lil Armstrong, Bunny Berigan, Harry James, John Kirby, Glenn Miller, Fats Waller, Ben Webster, and Teddy Wilson.

 In 1938, Williams joined the Louis Armstrong orchestra, and toured with him across the country, although no recordings of Williams with Armstrong were made.